Bergwiehuegel/SWEN1_MTCG/README.md

-# MTCG Documentation and Learnings - Alexander Berg
+# MTCG Documentation and Learnings - Alexander Berg (needs VS 2022 (migrated to .NET 6.0))

 ## Link to Github